Kingdom of Poland (1917–1918): "Regency" constitution

-Both abovementioned bodies were dissolved after creation of the Regency Council (15 October 1917 – 14 November 1918), consisting of Archbishop Aleksander Kakowski, Prince Zdzisław Lubomirski, and Józef Ostrowski.
+Both abovementioned bodies were dissolved after creation of the Regency Council, consisting of Archbishop Aleksander Kakowski, Prince Zdzisław Lubomirski, and Józef Ostrowski.
 A draft constitution was proposed in 1917.
 After the intermission of the Temporary Committee of the Provisional Council of State (Komisja Przejściowa Tymczasowej Rady Stanu), the Central Powers introduced a provisional constitution, the patent, on 12 September 1917.
 The patent devised a constitutional monarchy with a bicameral parliament but without ministerial responsibility.
-Only schools and courts were transferred to Polish authorities, but — under Polish protests — the German minority was given a separate school system.
+Only schools and courts were transferred to Polish authorities, but after Polish protests, the German minority was given a separate school system.
 Pending the election of a King of Poland, a Regency Council (Rada Regencyjna) was installed as a provisional government.
-On 18 September, the following members of the Council were named: Aleksander Kakowski, Archbishop of Warsaw; aristocrat Prince Zdzisław Lubomirski who had served as mayor of Warsaw in 1916/17; and Józef Ostrowski, a great landowner and formerly the leading Polish politician in the Russian Duma.
+On 18 September, the following members of the Council were named: Aleksander Kakowski, Archbishop of Warsaw; aristocrat Prince Zdzisław Lubomirski who had served as mayor of Warsaw in 1916/17; and Józef Ostrowski, a landowner and formerly the leading Polish politician in the Russian Duma.

 The Regency Council was ceremonially installed on 15 October, the anniversary of Tadeusz Kościuszko's death, and on 26 November, appointed Jan Kucharzewski, a lawyer who had been working in the government since June, as Prime Minister.
 Administration, however, strictly remained in the hands of German authorities, now headed by Otto von Steinmeister.
 In March 1918, a resolution of the German Reichstag called for the establishment of a native civil administration in Poland, Kurland and Lithuania.
 However, the German authorities refused to transfer administration to Polish authorities and merely considered Poles as candidates to be trained under German supervision.

 In August 1918, Achille Ratti arrived in Warsaw as an apostolic visitor to adjust the Catholic Church to the altered political circumstances.
-This appointment was mainly due to the influence of German Chancellor Georg von Hertling and Eugenio Pacelli, since 1917 Nuncio to Bavaria in Munich.
+This appointment was mainly due to the influence of German Chancellor Georg von Hertling and Eugenio Pacelli, the Apostolic Nuncio to Bavaria.
 Ratti gained fame in 1920 for being the only diplomat to stay in Warsaw during the Polish–Soviet War and was elected as Pope Pius XI in 1922.